jfluke1414/jfluke1414.github.io/_docs/python/yum install error file userbinyum.md

 ex)rm python

 4. yum install cmake
-when I tried to install mysql, there was an error as cmake doesn't work.
+when I tried to install mysql, there was an error as cmake does not work.